-Other facilities at Frankfurt Airport include a 24-hour medical clinic, a hairdressers and nail studio, and a casino, all located in Terminal 1.
+Other facilities at Frankfurt Airport include a 24-hour medical clinic, a hairdressers and nail studio, all located in Terminal 1.
 Travel agencies are on hand for bookings and information in both terminals.

 For those travelling with kids, children's play areas are located at various points within Frankfurt Airport, while baby-changing rooms and buggy hire are available at the left-luggage offices in both terminals.

-Those accompanied by canine friends can make use of the new dog-only hotel, which has 25 kennels for day or overnight stays, while the owner can stay in comfort at on-site accommodation.
+Those accompanied by canine friends can make use of the new dog-only hotel, which has 27 kennels for day or overnight stays, while the owner can stay in comfort at on-site accommodation.
 There are several charging stations for electric cars at the airport which can be booked ahead of time.

 Conference and business:

-Many of the major airlines have executive lounges and the airport’s Europe City Club lounge (on level 3 of Terminal 1) is open to all for a fee.
+Many of the major airlines have executive lounges.
 First-class passengers travelling with Lufthansa are permitted to use a dedicated area adjacent to Terminal 1.
 There is a new VIP-lounge in transit area B which has conference rooms.
 The Nokia Internet Lounge in terminal 1 also has scanning, printing and faxing facilities.

 The SkyLine shuttle train is wheelchair accessible.
 Assistance is provided by The Mobility Service Centre of Deutsche Bahn AG (tel: +49 1805 512 512).

-There are a total of 14,000 parking spaces at Frankfurt Airport – substantial discounts apply for parking booked in advance (https://parken.frankfurt-airport.com).
-Each of the terminals has a multistorey car park and/or an underground car park providing direct 24-hour access to the terminal: car parks P1, P2, P3, P4 and P5 serve Terminal 1, while P8 and P9 are close to Terminal 2.
+There are a total of 15,000 parking spaces at Frankfurt Airport – substantial discounts apply for parking booked in advance (https://parken.frankfurt-airport.com).
+Each of the terminals has a multi-story car park and/or an underground car park providing direct 24-hour access to the terminal: car parks P1, P2, P3, P4 and P5 serve Terminal 1, while P8 and P9 are close to Terminal 2.